 It may be necessary for your cat to see the veterinarian more frequently when first diagnosed.
 This will allow your veterinarian to closely monitor your cat and develop an effective diabetes treatment plan.

 Although there is no way to specifically treat diabetes, the condition can usually be managed with insulin injections, blood tests, and changes in diet.
 Testing your cat’s blood regularly will help you identify if blood sugar levels are too high or too low.
-Insulin is given by an injection under the skin, usually twice a day.
+Insulin is given by an injection with a cat insulin needle and syringe under the skin, usually twice a day.
 Your cat will also need a diet high in protein and low in carbohydrate, and if he is overweight, weight management may also be necessary.
 Each cat is different, so your veterinarian will be able to find the correct insulin dose and diet for your pet.

 After some treatment, some cats might reach a period of remission in which their blood sugar is stabilized and they no longer need insulin injections.
 This doesn’t mean that the cat is cured of diabetes—you will still need to closely monitor and manage his diet and lifestyle.